microsoft/language-server-protocol/_specifications/specification-3-17.md

 #### <a href="#textDocument_synchronization" name="textDocument_synchronization" class="anchor">Text Document Synchronization</a>

 Client support for `textDocument/didOpen`, `textDocument/didChange` and `textDocument/didClose` notifications is mandatory in the protocol and clients can not opt out supporting them.
 This includes both full and incremental synchronization in the `textDocument/didChange` notification.
 In addition a server must either implement all three of them or none.
 Their capabilities are therefore controlled via a combined client and server capability.
+Opting out of text document synchronization makes only sense if the documents shown by the client are read only.
+Otherwise the server might receive request for documents, for which the content is managed in the client (e.g. they might have changed).

 <a href="#textDocument_synchronization_cc" name="textDocument_synchronization_cc" class="anchor">_Client Capability_:</a>
 * property path (optional): `textDocument.synchronization.dynamicRegistration`